hauldhut/RWDisEnhPlus/README.md

 # RWDisEnh+
-Enhancers regulate the transcription of target genes, influencing their expression levels.
-Consequently, aberrant enhancer activity can lead to diseases.
-To date, millions of enhancers have been identified, yet only a small fraction of them have been linked to diseases.
-This underscores the pressing need to develop computational methods to predict associations between diseases and enhancers.
-In a previous study, we hypothesized that enhancers sharing target genes could be associated with similar diseases; we thus proposed a network-based method utilizing a heterogeneous network that connected a shared gene-based enhancer network and a disease similarity network to predict novel disease-associated enhancers.

-In this study, we extended our hypothesis, proposing that similar enhancers could be associated with similar diseases to improve prediction accuracy.
-We additionally built a sequence-based enhancer similarity network and integrated it with the existing heterogeneous network to form a multiplex-heterogeneous network of diseases and enhancers.
-Furthermore, our random walk with restart scheme on the heterogeneous network (RWDisEnh) was extended to operate on the multiplex-heterogeneous network (RWDisEnh+) to measure the degree of association.
-Experimental results show that RWDisEnh+ outperforms RWDisEnh in terms of AUC values obtained by 3-fold cross-validation; as well as the number of top-ranked enhancers supported by direct evidence.
-Our findings demonstrate that RWDisEnh+ can predict novel enhancers associated with specific diseases.
+Enhancers are critical regulatory elements that, when disrupted, contribute to disease pathogenesis by altering gene expression.
+Despite the identification of millions of enhancers, their disease associations remain largely unexplored, necessitating advanced computational methods.
+In our previous work, we developed RWDisEnh, a network-driven approach that integrates a shared gene-derived enhancer network with a disease similarity network within a heterogeneous framework to predict disease-enhancer associations.

+In this study, we introduce RWDisEnh+, an improved method that enhances prediction accuracy by incorporating a sequence-based enhancer similarity network into a multiplex-heterogeneous framework.
+Using an extended random walk with restart (RWR) algorithm, RWDisEnh+ leverages the multiplex-heterogeneous network to rank candidate enhancers based on their association with diseases of interest.
+Experimental results from 3-fold cross-validation demonstrate that RWDisEnh+ achieves an AUC of 0.874, outperforming RWDisEnh’s AUC of 0.819.
+Furthermore, RWDisEnh+ identifies more evidence-supported enhancers across top-k rankings (k = 10 to 100), successfully predicting novel associations between 10 enhancers and seven diseases, including asthma, rheumatoid arthritis, and type 2 diabetes.
+Pathway enrichment analysis reveals that these associations are linked to immune, inflammatory, and metabolic pathways, underscoring their biological relevance.
+These findings highlight RWDisEnh+’s potential to uncover novel disease-enhancer relationships, advancing our understanding of complex disease mechanisms.

 ## Construction of networks of diseases and enhancers
 ![Construction of networks of diseases and enhancers](https://github.com/hauldhut/RWDisEnh/blob/main/Figure1.png)

-## Data
+## Repo structure
-* **Disease2Enhancers.txt**:
-  - All disease-enhancer associations collected from DiseaseEnhancer database, in which disease names were mapped to DO (Disease Ontology) ID
-* **EDRelation.csv**:
-  - All binary disease-enhancer association collected from DiseaseEnhancer database
-* **DOBasedOMIMEntitySimilarityNet.txt**:
-  - DO-based disease similarity network.
-* **EnhNet_SharedGene.txt**:
-  - Shared gene-based enhancer network
-* **EnhNet_Sequence_All.txt**:
-  - Sequence-based enhancer similarity network
-* **Trait_2_DOID.txt**:
-  - A mapping between disease (trait) to Disease Ontology identifier (DOID), used to collect evidence for top ranked enhancers for each disease
-* **AllEnhancers.zip**:
-  - The file contains enhancer-phenotype associations collected from GWASCatalog using PhenoScanner for all enhancers in DiseaseEnhancer database
+- **Data**: Contains all data
+- **Code**: Contains all source code to reproduce all the results
+- **Results**: Contains all outputs/results of k-fold cross-validation and prediction

-## Code
+## How to run
-* Prepare
+- Install R packages
-  - **Install R packages**: *RandomWalkRestartMH, igraph, foreach, doParallel, ROCR, Metrics, hash, phenoscanner, clusterProfiler, org.Hs.eg.db*
+  - *RandomWalkRestartMH, igraph, foreach, doParallel, ROCR, Metrics, hash, phenoscanner, clusterProfiler, org.Hs.eg.db*

-## Results
-* Contains all outputs/results of k-fold cross-validation and prediction
+- Download the repo
+- Follow instructions in the folder **Code** to run